-Ohio’s 11 casinos and racinos each saw a slight increase in revenue in October compared to their respective September figures.
-The state’s financial figures are pretty stable at a time when Ohio sports betting sites are fast approaching.
+Ohio’s 11 casinos and racinos each saw a slight increase in sports betting revenue in October compared to their respective September figures.
+The state’s financial figures are pretty stable at a time when sportsbooks are fast approaching.

 Casinos in Ohio had a net revenue of $83,066,454, which is a 2% increase from September ($81.4 million).
 Two Ohio casinos reported a month-by-month decrease in net revenue compared to September, but only JACK Cleveland saw a substantial dip, coming in with $21.2 million in revenue, down over $700,000 compared to September.

 The total for casinos and racinos last month was $192,126,429 in revenue, up 1.9% from $188,628,899 in September at the 11 facilities combined.

 Casino Revenue Breakdown in Buckeye State